ryanstaniforth/env-guard/README.md

 # ENV Guard

-`env-guard` is built in TypeScript and provides a simple methods for validting and exporting environment variables.
+`env-guard` is built in TypeScript and provides simple methods for validating and exporting environment variables.

 `env-guard` supports the idea that **all** environment config should be validated at application